Mark Strizic

-Mark Strizic (Croatian sp.: Strižić) was a 20th-century German-born Australian photographer, teacher of photography, and artist.
+Mark Strizic (Croatian spelling: Strižić) was a 20th-century German-born Australian photographer, teacher of photography, and artist.
 Best known for his architectural and industrial photography, he was also a portraitist of significant Australians, and fine art photographer and painter known for his multimedia mural work.

 Strizic and other post-war immigrant photographers Wolfgang Sievers, Henry Talbot, Richard Woldendorp, Bruno Benini, Margaret Michaelis, Dieter Muller, David Mist and Helmut Newton brought modernism to Australian photography.

 Early life and migration

-Marko Strizic was born in 1928 in Berlin, Germany where his Croatian father, Zdenko Strižić (1902–1990), was studying and practising architecture (later becoming a Professor of Architecture).
+Marko Strizic was born in 1928 in Berlin, Germany, where his Croatian father, Zdenko Strižić (1902–1990), was studying and practising architecture (later becoming a professor of architecture).
 His mother was a textile designer, trained in Berlin, who contributed to Zdenko's practice.
-In 1934, in reaction to Adolf Hitler's appointment as Chancellor, the family fled to Zagreb, Yugoslavia (now Croatia).
+In 1934, in reaction to Adolf Hitler's appointment as chancellor, the family fled to Zagreb, Yugoslavia (now Croatia).
 There Strizic began to study physics and geology.

 At the end of WW2, Strizic fled to Austria as a refugee following the liberation of Yugoslavia to escape the Communist regime.
 As there was a five-year waiting period to emigrate to the United States, he decided to go instead to Australia.
-He departed Naples on the converted Royal Australian Navy seaplane carrier Hellenic Prince, arriving in Melbourne in on Anzac Day, 25 April 1950.
+He departed Naples on the converted Royal Australian Navy seaplane carrier SS Hellenic Prince, arriving in Melbourne in on Anzac Day, 25 April 1950.

 Australia

 Strizic's good spoken English soon gained him a position as a clerk with the Victorian Railways Reclamation Department, and he resumed his studies in physics part-time at the Royal Melbourne Institute of Technology.

 In 1952 he married Hungarian-born Sue.
-They settled in Richmond, subsequently renovating and moving into a large two-storey terrace at 61 Park Street, South Yarra, to South Melbourne and Kew, and finally to Wallan, in country Victoria, living there until his death in 2012.
+They settled in Richmond, subsequently renovating and moving into a large two-storey terrace at 61 Park Street, South Yarra, to South Melbourne and Kew, and finally to Wallan in country Victoria, living there until his death in 2012.

-In 2013 a bushfire destroyed his home and studio and his entire collection of prints, though the State Library of Victoria had acquired the majority of his negatives in 2007.
+In 2013 a bushfire destroyed his home and studio and his entire collection of prints, though the State Library Victoria had acquired the majority of his negatives in 2007.